Prabuddhi-05/bevfusion_hpc/README.md

 ---

 ### 1. `visualize.py`
-A **single-GPU visualization script** that renders 3D boxes from BEVFusion outputs on LiDAR BEV and camera views.
+A **single-GPU visualization script** that generates 3D boxes from BEVFusion outputs on LiDAR BEV and camera views.

 #### Features
 - Adds `--no-map` (disables segmentation overlay).